Is Hit and Run Worse Than a DUI?

 How a Car Accident Attorney Could Help

 If you have suffered an injury in a hit and run collision with a suspected drunken driver, you might be able to hold that person accountable for the crash.
 This is the case even if you were unable to identify the driver before they left the scene.
-At Douglas & London, our skilled team could thoroughly investigate your crash in an effort to identify the responsible party.
+At Douglas & London, a skilled personal injury lawyer will thoroughly investigate your crash in an effort to identify the responsible party.
 Often, law enforcement will arrest that driver after your crash without connecting them to our accident.
 By reviewing arrest records and police reports, our team could work with you to identify the person that caused your injuries.
 You have options for pursuing compensation after a hit and run accident.
-To get started, contact a New York car accident lawyer with Douglas & London right away.
+To get started, contact the New York City car accident lawyers with Douglas & London right away.